neuromorph/better-osd/README.md

 # Custom OSD (GNOME 4X Extension)

-A GNOME Shell extension allowing the user to set the position, orientation, size, color, shadow, transparency and delay of the OSD pop-ups.
-It can also display % level value for OSDs with levels like Volume/Brightness etc. You can choose to display the OSD on Primary/ External or both the monitors and select what components to show.
+A GNOME Shell extension allowing the user to customize the On Screen Display (OSD) pop ups on Gnome.
+You can set the **Geometry** (position, orientation, size, shape), **Style** (font, colors, shadow, transparency, background effects etc.) and **Beyond**: Set the delay of the OSD pop-ups and optionally display % value for OSDs with levels like Volume/Brightness etc. You can choose to display the OSD on Primary/ External or both the monitors and select what components to show.
 In summary, fully transform the OSD pop-ups to match your theme and liking!

 <p align="center">
 <img src="media/CustomOSDs.png" width="400">